atticusrussell/BingImageAITrainer/README.md

 ## Legal Notice <a name="legal-notice"></a>

-This repository is _not_ associated with or endorsed by providers of the APIs contained in this GitHub repository.
+This repository is _not_ associated with or endorsed by providers of the websites, services, and APIs contained in this GitHub repository.
 This project is intended **for educational purposes only**.
 This is just a little personal project.

 Please note the following: